 Although ENISS is hosted by FORATOM, it enjoys full autonomy as regards its strategy, priorities and decisions, which are discussed, reviewed and approved by its own governance bodies.

-To support an exchange of information on the interaction of licensees with their national regulators, in order to achieve a harmonized implementation of new regulations.
+- Exchange of information on the interaction of licensees with their national regulators, with the aim of achieving a harmonised implementation of regulations.